VerseCrafter: Dynamic Realistic Video World Model with 4D Geometric Control: Evaluation Metrics

 Let $N_{\text{gt}}$ and $N_{\text{pred}}$ denote the numbers of ground-truth and predicted controlled objects in a sample, and let $T$ be the number of frames.
 For each ground-truth object $o \in \{1,\dots,N_{\text{gt}}\}$ and frame $t \in \{1,\dots,T\}$, we denote the ground-truth 3D Gaussian mean by $\boldsymbol{\mu}^{(t)}_o \in \mathbb{R}^3$ and the estimated mean from the generated video by $\hat{\boldsymbol{\mu}}^{(t)}_k \in \mathbb{R}^3$ for a predicted object $k$.

-\paragraph{Multi-object matching.} Since $N_{\text{gt}}$ and $N_{\text{pred}}$ may differ, we first define the trajectory distance between a ground-truth object $o$ and a predicted object $k$ as the average Euclidean distance of their 3D Gaussian means over time:
+\paragraph{Multi-object matching.} Since $N_{\text{gt}}$ and $N_{\text{pred}}$ may differ, we first define the trajectory distance between a ground-truth object $o$ and a predicted object $k$ as the average Euclidean distance between their 3D Gaussian means over time:

 We then build a cost matrix $\mathbf{C} \in \mathbb{R}^{N_{\text{gt}} \times N_{\text{pred}}}$ with entries $C_{ok} = d(o,k)$.
-To handle unmatched objects, we pad this matrix with dummy rows/columns and fill them with a constant penalty $\lambda$ (set to $10.0$\,m in our experiments).
-Finally, we apply the Hungarian algorithm \cite{kuhn1955hungarian} to this padded matrix to obtain an optimal one-to-one matching between ground-truth and predicted trajectories.
-This step assigns each ground-truth object either to a predicted trajectory (matched) or to a dummy entry (missed), and symmetrically accounts for spurious predicted objects.
+To handle unmatched objects, we pad this matrix with dummy rows and columns and fill them with a constant penalty $\lambda$ (set to $10.0$\,m in our experiments).
+Finally, we apply the Hungarian algorithm~\cite{kuhn1955hungarian} to obtain an optimal one-to-one matching between ground-truth and predicted trajectories.
+This step assigns each ground-truth object either to a predicted trajectory or to a dummy entry when no suitable match exists.

 \paragraph{ObjMC score.} Given the optimal matching, we define the per-object trajectory error for a ground-truth object $o$ as

 and compute the final ObjMC score as the average over all ground-truth controlled objects: